teableio/teable/README.md

 - Data Validation: Limit or validate data that are entered into cells. (coming soon)
 - Undo/Redo: Undo or redo recent changes. (coming soon)
 - Comments & Annotations: Attach comments to rows, providing explanations or feedback for other users. (coming soon)
-- Find & Replace: Search content within the table and replace it with new content. (coming soon)

 #### 🗂️ Multiple Views